Divert (company): Products and services

 Divert uses advanced technologies and sustainable infrastructure to address food waste, providing technology, logistics and anaerobic digestion facilities to help food retailers across the U.S. reach their sustainability goals.
 Divert utilizes Radio-frequency identification (RFID) technology to allow retailers to track their food waste on a monthly basis.
-Another core part of Divert’s solution is anaerobic digestion.
-Unsold wasted food is processed to remove packaging before moving to Divert’s anaerobic digesters to be turned into renewable energy.
+Another core part of Divert's solution is anaerobic digestion.
+Unsold wasted food is processed to remove packaging before moving to Divert's anaerobic digesters to be turned into renewable energy.

 As of February 2024 the company has 13 operational facilities across 25 states, and processed more than 384 million pounds of waste in 2023.
 In 2023 alone, Divert facilitated the donation of 200,000 meals more meals compared to 2022.

 Customers and partnerships

 As of May 2024, Divert works with over 6,600 customer locations across the US, with customers such as Ahold Delhaize, Albertsons, Target, CVS, Kroger, and Safeway.

 In June 2022, Divert launched a waste food recycling program with Giant Food, part of the Ahold Delhaize family of companies, to reduce the amount of organic waste going to landfill.
 The program has since expanded to 165 Giant Food stores across DC, Maryland, Virginia, and Delaware.
 In July 2023, the companies announced that more than 30.8 million pounds of wasted food had been processed during the first year of their partnership, which would have been responsible for over 1,400 metric tons of greenhouse gas emissions (GHG).

 The company has partnerships with food banks and food recovery programs, such as the Central California Food Bank in Fresno, California, Feeding America Riverside San Bernardino in Riverside, California, and Second Harvest of the Greater Valley in Manteca, California.

 For the Central California Food Bank, between 2018 and April 2023, Divert had sent nearly eight million pounds of food.
 West Coast-based CVS drug stores account for a significant percentage of this total, which typically deliver 400 large bins of food a week to the food bank a partner organization.

-In April 2024, Divert’s customer Kroger announced significant progress with its "Zero Hunger, Zero Waste" commitment, stating that it had achieved its objective of launching food waste recycling programs in 95% of their stores two years early.
+In April 2024, Divert's customer Kroger announced significant progress with its "Zero Hunger, Zero Waste" commitment, stating that it had achieved its objective of launching food waste recycling programs in 95% of their stores two years early.

+Divert works to assist the grocery industry in achieving the United Nations and US objectives of reducing waste by 50% by 2030.